Midnight Killer: Release

 Midnight Killer was released in 1986.
 It was released on home video in Denmark as You'll Die at Midnight and in France as Midnight Horror.

 Reception

 From retrospective reviews, Italian film critic and historian Roberto Curti declared the film as "drab and hardly engrossing, with only sequences set in a hotel standing by the sea standing out."
+Adrian Luther-Smith in his book Blood & Black Lace found the film to be "hardly a ground-breaking genre entry" while it still had enough style and imagery to make it a must-see for giallo regulars.